l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 This field value summarizes your article content.
 It is shown in the blog index page after the title of article.

-Accepted values.
+*Accepted values*.
 No restrictions here.
 And this field can accept even multiple lines contents.
 If you want to use multiple lines, you need to indent it from the second line on.

+*Optional*: yes.

+*Default*: the empty string.

 Example of multiple lines summary: